serokell/blog-posts/Alex and Happy Part 1/article.md

 ### Regular expressions

-Alex uses regular expressions (regexes) to define patterns, we'll keep it pretty simple and explain some of them which we'll use.
+Alex uses regular expressions (regexes) to define patterns.
+We'll keep it pretty simple and explain some of them which we'll use.

 A syntax like `[0-9]` means that any digit character between `0` and `9` (inclusive) will be matched.
 Likewise, `[a-zA-Z]` means that any lowercase or uppercase character can be matched.
 Characters may be excluded as well, for example, `[^\"]` reads as "anything except a double quote mark".